-I didn’t plan on starting my review of John Green‘s newest book Paper Towns (2008) with a mention of Brotherhood 2.0, I really didn’t.
+I didn’t plan on starting my review of John Green’s newest book Paper Towns (2008) (find it on Bookshop) with a mention of Brotherhood 2.0, I really didn’t.
 But having finished the book I find that, really, it is the right place to start.

 Back when I had a myspace page, a lot of my friends were authors, library types, and bands.
 One of those friends was John Green who posted a bulletin about a project he and his brother decided to start in January 2007.
 Having noticed that they communicated almost entirely through e-mails or instant messages, Hank Green decided that he and John should communicate for a year only through daily (except for weekends and holidays) video blogs.
 The rules are more elaborate, but that was the basic premise.
 Throughout the course of the year, John and Hank exchanged a lot of videos about two things: Being a Nerd Fighter, the true meaning of Awesome, and World Suck Levels.
 (Fans might also remember an entertaining Valentine’s Day post relating to pink wine.)

 At some point during this crazy brilliant idea, John Green and Hank Green continued to work.
 For John Green that work was writing a book.
 And, maybe it’s because I now know more about Green, but reading Paper Towns kept bringing me back to those Vlogs whose themes seemed to have made their way into this novel to interesting (and entertaining) effect.

 Now for some linkage: The original Brotherhood 2.0 videos can be found at Brotherhood2.com.
 (They also have their own channel on Youtube.)
 Since the vlog project’s end in December 2007, the Brotherhood 2.0 site has been reshaped into a Nerd Fighter headquarters at Nerdfighters.ning.com.
 Last, but totally not least, you can find John Green’s site at Sparksflyup.com.